All students have the opportunity to access support to help you achieve your course and progress to further study and employment.

 - Tutorial support

-- Counselling and other Pastoral support
+- Counselling and other Pastoral support, such as mentoring

 - Language support for students for whom English is a second language

 - BSL support (on identified courses

 |Click centre name below for Student Services at that location|

 |Crystal Palace||Enfield||Gunnersbury Park|

 All full-time students aged between 16 and 18 years will study some areas of Functional Skills as an integral component of their vocational courses.
 Apprentices study Functional Skills at the level they need to complete their Apprenticeship Framework.
 Students over 19 are also encouraged to refresh and accredit their skills alongside vocational study.